-In most personal injury cases, the person who has suffered an injury relies on the legal concept of "negligence" to establish another person's fault for the underlying accident.
+In most personal injury cases, the claimant or plaintiff (the injured person) relies on the legal concept of "negligence" to establish the other party's fault for the accident giving rise to the case.
 So, what is negligence?
-It may be best explained through an illustration of some of the key elements that go into any negligence claim: duty of care, and the "breach" of that duty.
+In this article, we'll explain this liability concept through an illustration of some of its key elements— including the duty of care, and the "breach" of that duty.

-For a plaintiff in an injury case, demonstrating a breach of care requires showing that actions taken or not taken by the defendant failed to meet the required level of reasonable care under the circumstances.
-But what exactly is the appropriate standard of care in a given situation, or in different types of personal injury cases?
-It depends on the facts of each individual cases.
-But let's look at a traffic accident -- and a resulting insurance claim or personal injury lawsuit -- as an example.
+For a plaintiff in an injury case, demonstrating a breach of care requires showing that actions taken (or not taken) by the defendant failed to meet the required level of reasonable care under the circumstances.
+But what exactly is "reasonable" in a given situation?
+It depends on the facts of each individual case.
+But let's look at a car accident—and a resulting insurance claim or personal injury lawsuit—as an example.

 A vehicle driver has a legal duty to operate his or her vehicle with reasonable care at all times, which includes taking into consideration factors like traffic conditions, weather, and visibility.

-State legislatures have enacted vehicle codes and traffic codes which identify drivers' legal obligations in some situations (yielding) and prohibit certain driving-related conduct in other scenarios (driving above the speed limit).
+State legislatures have enacted vehicle codes and traffic codes which identify drivers' legal obligations in some situations (yielding, for example) and prohibit certain driving-related conduct in other scenarios (like driving above the speed limit).
 So in most cases, if Driver A violates a driving law, he or she will be said to have breached the duty of care to other drivers, passengers, and pedestrians, if Driver A's conduct caused an accident in which others were injured.

 Here are some more examples of the duty of care in other kinds of injury-related cases:

-Going back to the car accident example, fault can be established by:
+Going back to the car accident case example, fault can be established by: